edwinb/Idris2-boot/README.md

 [![Build Status](https://travis-ci.org/edwinb/Idris2.svg?branch=master)](https://travis-ci.org/edwinb/Idris2)

-This is a pre-alpha implementation of Idris 2, the successor to Idris.
+This is the bootstrapping version of Idris 2, the successor to Idris.
+Its sole purpose is to build [Idris 2 proper](https://github.com/idris-lang/Idris2).
+Most likely, you will want to install that directly, unless you're following the bootstrapping path from scratch.

 *** Please note: To build, this requires Idris version 1.3.2 ***